 Before doing this evaluation process, I just reacted.
 I got upset because I thought they weren’t cooperating.
 “Why aren’t you doing your work?”
 I said.
 Well, the older boy wouldn’t work because he was grouped with his sister and they just goofed off.
 He needed to be alone.
 The younger boy couldn’t work alone, so I couldn’t leave him to do his work while I did something else (even though all I did was sit there.
 He didn’t need help).

 Disobedience wasn’t the problem.
-The issue was their learning styles and love languages.
+When I did my homeschool evaluation, I found that the issue was their learning styles and love languages.
 I actually teach a course on discovering how to light a fire in your child’s learning, what motivates him and makes him tick, and how to identify needs.
 Learn more about that here.

 One other thing came about because of this evaluation process.
 I gave each child more responsibilities and set up an accountability system.
 Chores already figured into their day, but I added a few additional duties to help spread the load.
 That freed me up for more service at church, get to bed earlier, and better manage my health.
 Don’t be afraid to give chores to even your small children.
 This little book really opened my eyes to the possibilities here.